-The Radiology program has a Monday through Friday (possible Saturdays) schedule during the fall, winter, spring and summer semesters.
-This means students are obligated to be in class/clinic and not miss any course work on these days regardless of any commitments that students may have.
-In addition, once students start their full-time clinical training in their RT 280 Clinical Education I course, their schedule may include weekends and evening shifts.
-Hospitals operate on a 24 hour/seven days schedule and as a clinical student it may be required to participate in training at any hours requested by the clinical coordinator in order to develop competencies in all areas of the radiology training.
-Please note, JRCERT does not limit programs to a 40-hour week since the new 2021 Standards came into effect on January 1, 2021.
+The Radiology program has a Monday through Friday (possibly Saturday) schedule during the fall, winter, spring, and summer semesters.
+This means students are obligated to be in class/clinic and attend all coursework these days, regardless of any commitments that students may have.
+In addition, once students start their full-time clinical training in their RT 280 Clinical Education I course, their schedule may include weekends and evening shifts (swing shift).
+The length of the evening shifts is at the discretion of the clinical site or Clinical Coordinator.
+Students are allowed to divide the evening rotation weekly at the discretion of the Clinical Preceptor/ Clinical Coordinator.
+Schedule change requests will be granted only for jury duty (if necessary) or court dates.

+Hospitals operate on a 24-hour/seven-day schedule.
+As a clinical student, it may be required to participate in training at any hours requested by the clinical coordinator in order to develop competencies in all areas of the radiology training.
+Once the student starts their clinical education full-time, the clinical hours and any course(s) scheduled will add up to 40 hours per week.
+Please note that JRCERT does not limit programs to a 40-hour week since the new 2021 Standards took effect on January 1, 2021.

-Students are to report to your clinical site at the schedule provided by your Clinical Instructor.
+Students are to report to your clinical site according to the schedule provided by your Clinical Preceptor.
 Students must stay the entire duration of their designated clinical rotation.
-If you are tardy, or must leave early, or are absent, you must use the absence link on the Rad Tech Homepage and notify your Clinical Instructor and Clinical Coordinator via email.
+Students must clock in and out of their shift and for lunch breaks.
+(Appendix II Timekeeping Policy using Trajecsys). see If you are tardy, must leave early, or are absent, you must use the absence link on Trajecsys and notify your Clinical Preceptor and Clinical Coordinator via email.
 Before a student may return to the program, a written release from their doctor must be provided prior to returning to the program.
-The time missed must be made up with the approval of your Clinical Instructor.
+The time missed must be made up with the approval of your Clinical Preceptor and Clinical Coordinator.
 Students who miss clinical time for any reason must make up the hours within two weeks of returning.
-Please use the Make-up Time form.
-If any students' absences exceed more than two weeks, the time cannot be made up and the student will be asked to withdraw from the program and reapply the following year.
+Please use the Make-up Time form Trajecsys.
+If any students' absences exceed more than two weeks, the time cannot be made up, and the student will be asked to withdraw from the program and reapply the following year.

 Students must follow the college's academic calendar.
-When the campus is closed on holidays or on Sundays, students cannot be at their clinical sites, nor use those days to make up hours.
+When the campus is closed on holidays or Sundays, students cannot be at their clinical sites or use those days to make up hours.
 If you are to take a personal or religious holiday off that is not observed by the college, you must make up the time.

-Students who have a pre-existing disability must provide a doctor's statement that they have no physical limitations (e.g., lifting 50 lbs.) and that they are able to lift or push patients and portable radiography equipment.
+Students who have a pre-existing disability must provide a doctor's statement that they have no physical limitations (e.g., lifting 50 lbs.) and that they are able to lift or push patients and handle the portable radiography equipment.